Most accounting firms and businesses know what they do, and how they do it. But how many know why?

 Most businesses understand what they do, and how they do it, says Sinek.
-But not many operate on the why, and lead with their why first.
+But not many focus on the why.
 Doing so makes a significant difference in how a company markets their services, their products, and themselves.

-Here Sinek brings up a famous example: Apple.
+Sinek uses a famous example to illustrate his point: Apple.
 Here’s an example of Starting With Why in action:

 By reversing the order of the golden circle, and leading with why, Apple goes from simply selling a product, to selling a lifestyle.

 Leading with why isn’t limited to Apple however.
 Spotlight Reporting’s why is embedded in everything we do: